 Katie has seen first-hand the impact of volunteerism as she’s witnessed volunteers’ transition out of a depressed state through their work.
 Whether they are suffering from the loss of a loved one or struggling with immobility, the ability to serve has helped many affirm that they are still needed, and it is this need or purpose that we rely on to keep moving forward in our personal lives.
 Katie expressed that the work that they do also allows them “to put their situation in perspective and gives them something to look forward to.
 Feeling useful undoubtedly helps with the volunteer’s emotional well-being.”

-You too can help strengthen your community anytime throughout the year, but especially by participating in the largest crowdfunding event in history on May 5, which is Give Local America Day.
+You too can help strengthen your community anytime throughout the year, but especially by participating in the largest crowdfunding event in history on Give Local America Day.

 Over 50 communities across the country will host a Give Local Day, a one-day, online giving event to inspire people to give generously to the non-profit organizations that make their region stronger for all community members.

-As a mark of our continued spirit of giving and improved well-being, Ochsner will be participating in the New Orleans community’s second annual GiveNOLA Day on Tuesday, May 5.
+As a mark of our continued spirit of giving and improved well-being, Ochsner will be participating in the New Orleans community’s annual GiveNOLA Day.
 It’s our day to come together as one!

 Follow the participation in #GiveNOLA Day and join in on social media and on their website.